BramvandePut/Minimization/README.md

-GradientCalculator
+GradientCalculator:
-The GradientCalculator module contains the routines which are used to calculate the gradient vector and hessian matrix. both are based on the central difference approximation.
+The GradientCalculator module contains the routines 'CalculateGradient' and 'CalculateHessian' which are used to calculate the gradient vector and the hessian matrix respectively. both are based on the central difference approximation.

-SteepestDescent
+SteepestDescent:
-The SteepestDescent module contains the routine 'steep' which performs the steepest descent algorithm for minimizing the chosen function.
+The SteepestDescent module contains the routine 'Steep' which performs the steepest descent algorithm for minimizing the chosen function.
 The SteepestDescent algorithm takes iterative steps towards the negative gradient (direction of largest decrease).
 This vector is multiplied by a scalar which is calculated such that the